INSPIRE-MIF/gp-ogc-api-features/spec/oapif-inspire-download.md

 > A server that implements this conformance class provides access to the features in a dataset.
 In other words, the API is a distribution of that dataset.
 A file download, for example, would be another distribution.

 <sup>4 </sup>The notion of a distribution is not present in the INSPIRE legislation, the legislation does not make the distinction between a data set and its distribution(s).
 However, this distinction is relevant, see also section 4 in \[DWBP\].

+<sup id="footnote5">5 </sup> See the [overview page of OGC API - Features implementations](https://github.com/opengeospatial/ogcapi-features/blob/master/implementations.md) and the [overview page of the Good Practice implementations](../deployments) for existing implementations.

 ### 7.2.
 Resources <a name="resources"></a>